|

 the reactor core to absorb neutrons

-and slow down fission to keep the chain reaction under control.
-Note
+and slow down fission to keep the chain reaction and energy release under control.

 again, the balancing of nuclear equations for, in this case, fission reactions